Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 When Caching Saves You Money

-- Batch processing: Analyzing 100 documents with the same instructions.
+- You're doing batch processing.
+Analyzing 100 documents with the same instructions is a perfect use case.

-- Unique prompts: Every request has a different prefix.
+- Every request has a different prefix.
+No reuse means no savings.

 1. Put Stable Content First

-Place reusable instructions at the start of the context.
+Your reusable instructions should go at the start of the context.

 User message: "Analyze this report: {{document}}"